Donald Trump’s Healthcare Reform: The GOP’s Proposed Plan To Repeal And Replace Obamacare

 Under President Trump’s new plan, Medicaid may require the extra federal funds to be returned, and block granting would prevent some individuals from receiving the help that they need, thereby “ending the open-ended era of coverage.”
 Individuals with pre-existing conditions or the elderly may suffer.
 Donald Trump, backed by the GOP, argue that proposed changes to Medicaid are designed with long-term savings and efficiency in mind.

-TrumpCare will allow individuals to deduct their health insurance premiums, increase competition by permitting insurance plans to be sold across state lines and increase individual access to tax-free Health Savings Accounts (HSAs).
+TrumpCare will allow individuals to deduct their health insurance premiums, increase competition by permitting insurance plans to be sold across state lines, and increase individual access to tax-free Health Savings Accounts (HSAs).
 He has also mentioned allowing the importation of less expensive medications, which are of similar quality, from other countries.
 If executed properly, it is estimated that TrumpCare has the potential to reduce the national deficit by $583 billion by the year 2026.

 Obamacare increased coverage for the reproductive health of millions of women.
 This coverage “included both contraceptives and abortion services.”
 With the repeal of Obamacare, the GOP plans to discontinue funds for Planned Parenthood.
 Under the new plan, the GOP wishes to redirect the Planned Parenthood’s federal funds, previously received through reimbursements from Medicaid, to health clinics that do not perform abortion services.

-President Trump’s healthcare plan does not favor abortion, however, it does cover circumstances of incest, rape, or situations that are life-threatening to the mother.
+President Trump’s healthcare plan does not favor abortion; however, it does cover circumstances of incest, rape, or situations that are life-threatening to the mother.
 Trump’s healthcare outline defunds Planned Parenthood organizations who continue to recommend abortion as an offered service.

 TrumpCare reforms are merely a starting point.
 Some aspects may help to achieve lower healthcare costs and improve financial stability for the American family.
 For the same purpose, new actions will be proposed in other areas.
-Paul Ryan, House Speaker, has outlined a healthcare plan that is very similar to TrumpCare.
-Perhaps the members of Congress, the House Speaker, and President Donald Trump can find a common ground when they repeal and replace Obamacare, making the “American health care system great again.”
+Paul Ryan, house speaker, has outlined a healthcare plan that is very similar to TrumpCare.
+Perhaps the members of Congress, the house speaker, and President Donald Trump can find a common ground when they repeal and replace Obamacare, making the “American health care system great again.”